General Structure and Ownership

 Retail Electricity Business (kouri denki jigyo)

-This is the business to sell electricity to consumers.
+This is the business that sells electricity to consumers.

-All Major Utilities are investor-owned companies with one exception: Tokyo Electric Power Company Holdings.
-This Major Utility has more than 50% of its shares held by the Nuclear Damage Compensation and Decommissioning Facilitation Corporation which is a quasi-governmental institution having half of its capital is funded by the government and was established in response to the Fukushima nuclear incident in 2011.
-All Major Utilities are listed on a stock exchange in Japan and their stock is freely traded in the market.
+All major utilities are investor-owned companies with one exception: Tokyo Electric Power Company Holdings.
+This major utility has more than 50% of its shares held by the Nuclear Damage Compensation and Decommissioning Facilitation Corporation – this is a quasi-governmental institution having half of its capital funded by the government, established in response to the Fukushima nuclear incident in 2011.
+All major utilities are listed on a stock exchange in Japan and their stock is freely traded in the market.

-The principal Electricity Generation Business Operators are Major Utilities or their wholly-owned subsidiaries and J-Power.
-They include:
+The principal Electricity Generation Business operators are the major utilities or their wholly-owned subsidiaries and J-Power.

 Transmission and Distribution

-As of the end of April 2020, there are ten General Electricity Transmission And Distribution Business licence holders, three Electricity Transmission Business licence holders and 33 Specified Electricity Transmission And Distribution Business licence holders.
+As of October 2020, there are ten General Electricity Transmission and Distribution Business licence holders, three Electricity Transmission Business licence holders and 34 Specified Electricity Transmission and Distribution Business licence holders.

-The main transmission and/or distribution network operators are Major Utilities or their wholly–owned subsidiaries (and J-Power Transmission Network Co, Ltd).
-They include:
+The main transmission and/or distribution network operators are the major utilities or their wholly-owned subsidiaries (and J-Power Transmission Network Co, Ltd).

-Of these main retail electricity suppliers, Major Utilities or their wholly-owned subsidiaries in aggregate supply most of Japan’s electricity.
-As of December 2019, the share by sales volume of the electricity supplied by them was approximately 16.2%.
+While major utilities or their wholly-owned subsidiaries in aggregate supply most of Japan’s electricity, new entrants are expanding their market share in the retail sector.
+As of December 2020, the share by sales volume of the electricity supplied by the new entrants was approximately 20%.

 The Electricity Business Act does not provide any nationality requirement to obtain an electricity business licence or any restriction with respect to foreigners owning shares in an electricity business licence holder.